dmqj123/magic_box/README.md

 4. Click on results to execute their associated actions
 5. Access settings via the gear icon to manage plugins and preferences
 6. Close Magic Box with the close (X) button or press Escape
+7. Use Ctrl+~ to open Magic Box anywhere for quick search

 ## Plugin Development